Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 - In-person card-present rates are slightly lower

-These are standard SaaS-embedded payment rates — not a ripoff, but not competitive with a direct Stripe or Square setup if you’re processing high volumes.
+These are standard SaaS rates.
 At $50K/month in card revenue, the difference between 2.9% and 2.4% is $2,500/year.
-Worth checking at scale.
+Check it at scale.

 Onboarding / Implementation